 The recent financial crisis has demonstrated the importance of the housing market to the economy.
 However, price trends in the housing market and their sustainability are still poorly measured, and there is disagreement over how housing, particularly owner-occupied housing (OOH) should feature in the CPI and the national accounts.
 Also, the interaction between the housing market and the economy is still not well understood, nor is the impact of housing booms and busts and the tax treatment of housing on inequality.
 This session aims to help shed light on these issues.
 More specifically, the themes of interest include methods for constructing house price indices, as well as methods for determining whether house prices are above or below their equilibrium level.
-Papers could also address issues in relation to the treatment of OOH in the national accounts and the treatment of OOH in the CPI.
-Finally, papers dealing with the measurement of the impact of the housing market on the economy, and the impact of booms and busts and taxation in the housing market on inequality are also very much welcomed.

-Parallel Session 7B: New Frameworks for Measuring Poverty and Deprivation Organisers:
+Papers could also address issues in relation to the treatment of OOH in the national accounts and the treatment of the housing market on the economy, and the impact of booms and busts and taxation in the housing market on inequality are also very much welcomed.
+Parallel Session 7B: New Frameworks for Measuring Poverty and Deprivation